Skip to content

 • More flexible, as you're not tied to a contract and you're free to change without paying any exit charges

 When switching is available, you can be with your new supplier within five working days with no interruption to your service.
-Everything is handled by your new provider, so all you need to do is compare energy prices and go.
+Everything is handled by your new provider, so all you need to do is compare energy prices and find a deal that suits you.

 • clock-large-icon